---

 CVS

-A complete list of files and folders ignored by Vercel during the Deployment process.
+*A complete list of files and folders ignored by Vercel during the Deployment

-The .vercel/output directory is not ignored when vercel deploy --prebuilt is used to deploy a prebuilt Vercel Project, according to the Build Output API specification.
+The `.vercel/output` directory is **not** ignored when [`vercel deploy --prebuilt`](/docs/cli/deploying-from-cli#deploying-from-local-build-prebuilt) is used to deploy a prebuilt Vercel Project, according to the [Build Output API](/docs/build-output-api/v3) specification.

-Vercel allows you to access the source code and build logs for your deployment using special pathnames for Logs and Source Protection.
-You can access this option from your project's Security settings.
+Vercel allows you to access the source code and build logs for your deployment using special pathnames for **Build Logs and Source Protection**.
+You can access this option from your project's **Security** settings.

 All deployment URLs have two special pathnames to access the source code and the build logs: